Skip to main content

 Dropbox

-Once hosted and you have your publicly accessible URL, in your Bible tab, select Custom Bible Reading Plan from the dropdown menu and add your URL to the Custom Plan field.
+Once your plan is hosted and you have your publicly accessible URL, go to your Bible tab in the Mobile App editor, select Custom Bible Reading Plan from the dropdown menu, and add your URL to the Custom Plan field.

-Once we send the file back to you there may come a time when you need to make changes, feel free to update the XML file directly instead of putting together a new spreadsheet and waiting on us to convert it!
+Once you download your XML from the Bible plan builder there may come a time when you need to make changes, feel free to update the XML file directly instead of putting together a new spreadsheet!

 XML uses tags in a particular order and with particular spaces or line breaks.
 Make sure you follow these instructions exactly.